Abdullah Muhammad Al-Saleh

-Abdullah Muhammad Al-Saleh (عبدالله محمد عبدالله الصالح) is a Kuwaiti YouTuber and journalist who resides in London as a political refugee.
+Abdullah Muhammad Al-Saleh (عبدالله محمد عبدالله الصالح) is an Arab YouTuber and journalist of Kuwaiti origin who resides in London as a political refugee.
 He is the founder of AbdullahLeaks.com, a website that publishes documented leaks related to corruption in Kuwait.
 In 2022, he received an Amiri pardon from the Emir of Kuwait, Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah, and all prison sentences previously issued against him were dropped.

+On the 30th of July 2026, Kuwaiti Minister of Interior Fahd al-Yusf al-Sabah issued an order stripping al-Saleh of his citizenship, on grounds of “violating the integrity of the Kuwaiti state, and its social, economic, and political structure”.

 Education

 Al-Saleh studied at Kuwait English School from 1988 to 2001 and graduated IGCSE.
 He earned a bachelor's degree in business administration and marketing at the College of Business Administration in Kuwait University from 2001 to 2005 and a master's degree in development studies at London South Bank University from 2009 to 2010.
 He earned a PhD in economic development at London South Bank University from 2011 to 2015.

 Career

 Al-Saleh started his career as a marketing officer at Al Imtiaz Investment group in 2005, he then worked as a marketing and VIP clients officer at ADEEM Investment and Wealth Management Company in 2007.
 He then also worked as a VIP clients manager Al Najat Society from 2007 to 2009.

 He also worked as a journalist for several magazines and newspapers in Kuwait, including Al Anba, Al Watan, and Al Jarida.
 Al-Saleh runs a YouTube channel that is themed around politics and the exposing of corruption in the Gulf states.

 Al-Saleh has been interviewed by various media TV channels and newspapers including BBC Arabic, Alarabiya and AlJazeera.
 He was a member of the National Union of Kuwaiti Students from 2004 to 2005.